Getting to Know Your Board:

-Retired AD: Former WADA President Bard Deichl, formerly of Waterford High School, acts as a liaison for the retired ADs.
+Retired AD: Former WADA President Barb Deichl, formerly of Waterford High School, acts as a liaison for the retired ADs.
 She organizes the 50/50 raffle as well and helps organize workers for registration at the Conference.
 Her behind the scenes work helps everything go smoothly.

-LTI: Not only a leader of LTI in Wisconsin but also nationally is Todd Sobrilsky of Waukesha South.
-His leadership in this area is unsurpassed as he was recognized at the National Conference in 2015 for his work.
-John Frizzell of Wisconsin Rapids is the Assistant LTI Coordinator making Wisconsin giving Wisconsin the best LTI program in the nation.
+LTI: Not only a leader of LTI in Wisconsin but also nationally is John Frizzell of Wisconsin Rapids.
+His leadership in this area is unsurpassed as he has been heavily involved in the LTI program in both Wisconsin and nationally.
+Newly appointed Pewaukee Athletic Director Jeff Behrens is the Assistant LTI Coordinator making Wisconsin the best LTI program in the nation.

 Former West De Pere AD, Greg Smith, assumed the role of Executive Director in 2010 as a new position for WADA.
 His work since taking over has been nothing short of astounding.
 He has secured funds through corporate sponsorship never before seen in WADA.
 Furthermore, he deals with behind the scenes activities that are far too numerous to mention.
 WADA is in the position it is in largely due to Greg's work and passion.